jmoon90/nomouse/README.md

 ### To Do

+-Search in StackOverFlow alongside google (DONE)
+-Find applications and files on your computer (Priority) -Search any website (Next in line)
--Search in StackOverFlow alongside google (DONE) -Reporting to see how many times we searched for a word?
+-Reporting to see how many times we searched for a word?
 E.G (Ruby, Rails, JSON, etc)

 ##Recommendations